JBroks/GB-Accidents-Dashboard/README.md

 i.
 Chart slice / bar / region was selected and all other charts results were checked to confirm that filter was applied;
 ii.
 Results were compared against the **MS Excel** pivot table results;
 iii.
-In case where any errors occured, it was investigated and fixed;
+In case where any errors occurred, it was investigated and fixed;

 Peak time charts were validated against hourly profile charts to confirm that the peak hour and value (i.e. value from the line chart divided by number of 365 days in a year) is consistent with what is shown on the line chart.